Version: 1.7, Last updated: 15th February 2023

 We hold your email address for the purpose of sending you updates on Piclo and industry news.
 We process this data on the basis that we have your consent.
 You can withdraw your consent at any time by using the “unsubscribe” links at the bottom of each email.

-We do this on the basis that it is necessary for our legitimate interests in running and growing our business.
-We will hold your details for as long as we need to interact with you for these purposes.
-In all cases if you would like us to update or delete your information, please send us an email (see “How to contact us” below).
+We will hold any personal data you send to us, or that is sent to us by third party recruitment agencies or websites.
+This is likely to be your name, contact details and CV.
+We will use this data for the purpose of communicating with you and assessing your suitability for jobs for which we are recruiting.
+We do this on the basis that it is necessary for our legitimate interests in recruiting talented people to operate our business.
+We will hold this information for as long as we need to interact with you for these purposes and the data of unsuccessful candidates will normally be deleted no more than 6 months after a decision is made.
+If you would like us to update or delete your information, please send us an email (see “How to contact us” below).

-We may also share your personal data with the following third parties in certain circumstances:
+We may share your personal data with the following third parties in certain circumstances:

-We do not directly transfer any of your personal data outside the European Economic Area (EEA).
+We do not directly transfer any of your personal data outside the UK or the European Economic Area (EEA).
 However, some of our data processors may do so and this section explains the impact of these international transfers and how your information is protected.

-In each case our processors and/or we employ one or more of the following means that are designed to help safeguard your privacy rights and give you remedies in the unlikely event of abuse:
+In each case our processors and/or we employ one or more of the transfer safeguard mechanisms designated by data protection legislation, which are designed to help safeguard your privacy rights and give you remedies in the unlikely event of abuse.
+These include:

-Please contact us (see below) if you want further information on the specific mechanisms used by our data processors when transferring your personal data out of the EEA.
+Please contact us (see below) if you want further information on the specific mechanisms used by our data processors when transferring your personal data out of the UK or EEA.

-The personal data we hold about you is your data, so you have certain rights over the data under the GDPR.
-This section summarises your rights and how you can exercise them (generally free of charge).
+The personal data we hold about you is your data, and you have certain rights over the data under data protection laws.
+This section summarises the rights you have where your personal data is protected under UK data protection legislation.

 For further information on each of these rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals rights under the General Data Protection Regulation.